kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 - eviction of a pod due to the node being [out-of-resources](/docs/tasks/administer-cluster/out-of-resource.md).

-Except for the out-of-resources condition, all these conditions should be familiar to most users; they are are not specific to Kubernetes.
+Except for the out-of-resources condition, all these conditions should be familiar to most users; they are not specific to Kubernetes.

 We call other cases *voluntary disruptions*.
 These include both